How to spot ‘shrinkflation’ at the grocery store (and save money) - NewsBreak

 How to spot ‘shrinkflation’ at the grocery store (and save money)

-(NEXSTAR) – The price of just about everything is going up right now.
-Sometimes it’s obvious – like at the meat counter or the car dealership – and sometimes it’s more subtle, like in the grocery store aisles.IRS sending October installment of child tax credit after delay in September

-That’s because in lieu of raising prices, many manufacturers are choosing to shrink packaging instead – a trend called “ shrinkflation .”
-General Mills got called out for doing it to their family-sized cereals, downsizing the boxes from 19.3 ounces to 18.1.
-Tillamook owned up to making their tubs of ice cream 8 ounces smaller.
-Each roll of toilet paper you buy may have fewer sheets than it did a year ago.
-That jug of orange juice now suddenly has a larger cut-out that makes up the handle.

 “It is a real form of inflation,” said Bailey Norwood, head of Oklahoma State’s Department of Agricultural Economics.
-“The price is going up, but the price tag you see in the grocery isn’t going up, the quantity is going down. … I understand how people wouldn’t like it because it does seem kind of sneaky.”DC Comics changes Superman’s motto, replaces ‘the American way’
+“The price is going up, but the price tag you see in the grocery isn’t going up, the quantity is going down. … I understand how people wouldn’t like it because it does seem kind of sneaky.”Adjusted hours, closed lobbies, modified menus: Restaurant owners explain Nashville’s workforce shortage

 If you’re grocery shopping on a tight budget and are trying to avoid getting duped by shrinkflation, make sure you’re calculating the per-ounce price of goods.
 That could involve whipping out the calculator, but often the grocery store will do the work for you – just read the smaller print on the store’s price label.